nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 This is a feature we've played with in prior versions of the platform, and technically works, but will become a much more reliable feature with the presence of a pub/sub messaging system.

-When a stage is activated, a message will be sent to subscribers, which will include a set of `syringe-checker` services or something like that.
+When a stage is activated, a message will be sent to subscribers, which will include a set of `antidote-checker` services or something like that.
 The job of this service is to listen for lesson GC or stage change (or lesson start) events and add verification tasks as needed.
 It will maintain state for which <lesson>-<session>-<stage>-<objective> is being checked in which pod, and updating the back-end state accordingly.
 The API simply periodically checks the state.

 ### Observability Instrumentation